Kinto/kinto/docs/api/index.rst

 1.7 (unreleased)
 ''''''''''''''''

-- Allow record ids to be any string instead of just UUID.
+- Allow record IDs to be any string instead of just UUID.

 1.6 (2016-05-24)
 ''''''''''''''''